AlexNavarroLlecha/Project-Week-2-Barcelona/your-project/README.md

 ## Project Description

 We chose the topic of unemployment in Barcelona.
 It is one of the main economical topics of our society.
-We tried to understand how unemployment was spread troughout Barcelona looking at the values in each district/neighborhood.Moreover, we looked over the differences between male and female unemployment over a period of 5 years(2013-2017) and tried to get some interesting information from it.
+We tried to understand how unemployment was spread throughout Barcelona looking at the values in each district/neighborhood.Moreover, we looked over the differences between male and female unemployment over a period of 5 years(2013-2017) and tried to get some interesting information from it.

 ## Questions & Hypotheses